chiayu-wow/2024Fall_projects/README.md

 ### **Conclusion**
 The hypothesis that higher wind speeds lead to faster wildfire spread and shorter burn durations is **partially supported**:
 - **Duration:** The duration consistently decreases with higher wind speeds, validating the hypothesis for burn time.
 - **Burned Area:** The burned area shows a non-linear relationship, increasing slightly at moderate wind speeds (5 m/s) but decreasing at higher wind speeds (10-30 m/s).
-This suggests that very high wind speeds may contribute to faster fire extinguishment due to more rapid fuel consumption or dispersal of fire.
+This suggests that very high wind speeds may contribute to faster fire extinguishment due to more rapid fuel consumption or dispersal of fire. i

 ## Validation 1